 Read complete details of the proceedings on the hearing report.

 What’s next?
 The Hearing Examiner will review the thousands of pages of testimony and public comment to reach a decision.
-His decision will be made public by May 15th at the earliest, but likely later than that.
+His decision will be made public in June at the earliest, and possibly later than that.
 The decision is likely to be appealed to the Bellevue City Council by PSE or CENSE, depending on the outcome.
 Check back later or sign up for our newsletter for breaking news.

 Videos from Public Hearing

 Thursday March 28th